mikejsavage/ggformat/README.md

 fprintf, and `ggprint` replaces printf.

 `ggformat` writes at most `len` bytes to `buf`, and that always includes a null terminator.
-Its return value is the number of bytes that would have been written if `buf` were large enough, _not including the null terminator_, and can be larger than `len` (just like sprintf).
+It returns the number of bytes that would have been written if `buf` were large enough, _not including the null terminator_, and can be larger than `len` (just like sprintf).

 `ggprint_to_file` does what you would expect, and `ggprint` writes to standard output.
 Both return `true` on success, or `false` if the write